 The man on the rooftop across from mine signaling with a red flag as his pigeons circled overhead, whistles strapped to their backs whining like a passing UFO.
 The lady who kept a pet dragonfly tied to a piece of string, to eat the last of the mosquitos.
 The hawkers’ cries, clanging together knife sharpening rods or plaintively minstreling for second-hand furniture.

-Here the model appears to be the long middle section of Peter Hessler’s Country Driving, his exquisitely detailed and thoroughly boring account of the changes to the village outside of Beijing where he had set himself up for a spell to get some writing done, as mentioned in the previous chapter.
+Here the model appears to be the long middle section of Peter Hessler’s Country Driving, his exquisitely detailed and thoroughly boring account of the changes to the village outside of Beijing where he had set himself up for a spell to get some writing done, as mentioned in my previous chapter.
 Granted, Hessler writes for The New Yorker, and the constraints its bourgeois audience imposes on him are particularly severe, but there is always a reliable consistency to his writing.
 If Ash had buckled down and written the entire book himself, I would have rather enjoyed it.

 In case you’re wondering what Tom Olden’s Shanghai Cocktales: A Memoir (Amazon Digital Services, 2014), a book Alec Ash called “a shitty 2am pun,” is doing in a review next to Ash’s own book, they have something in common.
-It’s as if Olden took a story like the “Dumplings” in Ash’s collection discussed above and expanded it into a book (or attempted to; we’re not talking great plotting skills).
-The entire narrative of Shanghai Cocktales lurches and meanders without direction or purpose, with the usual bickering among expats and little interaction with the Chinese.
+It’s as if Olden took a story like the “Dumplings” of Ash’s collection just discussed and expanded it into a book (or attempted to; we’re not talking great plotting skills).
+The entire narrative of Shanghai Cocktales lurches and meanders without direction or purpose, with the usual bickering expats and scant interaction with the Chinese.
 It’s again the literature of paralysis: a lot of nothing getting said.
 I wonder if much of the verbiage forming the book’s content was copied and pasted from email conversations.
 A major difference, though, is that Olden seems unaware of committing one notable breach, the taboo against White male predatory sex.

-Yet a curious feature of the book is that it doesn’t deliver on this breach: there is very little cock, or pussy, in Shanghai Cocktales.
+Yet a curious feature of the book is that it doesn’t even deliver on this breach: there is very little cock, or pussy, in Shanghai Cocktales.
 Olden, it turns out, is something of a prude.
 I had read Ash’s review beforehand, which piqued my interest.
 I mean, I have no problem with sex-saturated narratives, if it’s done with style and panache.
 Ash had led me to expect a kind of Hustler magazine take on the testosterone scene in China, what slant-eyed chicks are like on home territory.
 That’s why I bought the book, the only reason I bought it.
 But I got gypped, big time.
 The title should have been Shanghai Cocktails, without the pun, a more accurate indication of the book’s content.
 The misleading cover should have shown a cocktail glass at the top instead of an Oriental gal’s pair of eyes.

 The narrative does indeed feature much drinking, mostly Red Bulls alternating with vodka and apple juice, and Coke (the beverage) for breakfast.
 Most of the book is devoted not to getting laid but rather hammered with the dudes, when not bogged down in endless trivial details about the jobs Olden finds and loses in the online marketing business.
 At one point he is clearly unnerved when one of the dudes shows up for a night of drinking with a woman: “Claire?
 Whaddefuck?
 You brought your girlfriend along?
 Tonight?
 When we’re supposed to have a blast?
 But setting aside the belligerent thoughts, I composed myself and returned her magical smile.”
 The male bonding is so close, so emotional, and female company so frequently avoided, that I suspect the author might be gay but just hasn’t realized it.
 On the rare occasions Olden manages to bring a woman home with him, he’s so wasted he’s not aware of it.
 Here’s a typical description of a bedroom scene the following morning.
 I have to admit the desolation is memorable in its own way: